leterDieu/Stellarity-mcoc/mkdocs/docs/items/frigid_harvester.md

 Additionaly<br><i class="icon-minecraft icon-minecraft-mob-stray-face"></i>Strays spawning in [Frosted Hills](../biomes/frosted_hills.md) have a 3% chance to spawn holding a Frigid Harvester.
 Killing them will cause them to drop the weapon.
 Strays equipped with Harvesters have increased health, defense and damage, and wear a <i class="icon-minecraft icon-minecraft-diamond-helmet"></i>Diamond Helmet.

 ## Usage
 Killing any living mob permanently increases Frigid Harvester's damage.
-The extra damage is listed in the item description.

-Stronger mobs give more extra damage, while passive mobs barely give any.
+Stronger mobs give more extra damage, while passive mobs barely grant any increase.

-Frigid Harvester goes through a few texture changes as it hits different amounts of extra damage.
-First being at +3, then at +6 and final one at +9.
 Extra damage isn't capped, however damage gains roll off quickly at higher amounts.
 If extra damage drops to 0 or 0.01, nothing is going to happen on kill.

 While holding Frigid Harvester in main hand movement speed is reduced by 15%.

 ### Passive Abilities

+- **At 8 damage:**
-- **Chill** - **unlocked at +3 damage**; 20% chance per hit to apply Slowness I for 3 seconds to hit mob.
+	- **Chill** - 20% chance per hit to apply Slowness I for 3 seconds to hit mob.
+- **At 11 damage:**
-- **Frostburn** - **unlocked at +6 damage**; 25% chance per hit to apply Frostburn, dealing 1.5:heart: х ₀.₇₅[^3] damage every second for 3 seconds.
+	- **Frostburn** - 25% chance per hit to apply Frostburn, dealing 1.5:heart: х ₀.₇₅[^3] damage every second for 3 seconds.
+- **At 14 damage:**
-- **Chill II** - **unlocked at +9 damage**; chance per hit increased to 33%, duration increased to 4 seconds and now also inflicts Weakness I.
+	- **Chill II** - chance per hit increased to 33%, duration increased to 4 seconds and now also inflicts Weakness I.
-- **Frostburn II** - **unlocked at +9 damage**; chance per hit increased to 50%, duration increased to 5 seconds.
+	- **Frostburn II** - chance per hit increased to 50%, duration increased to 5 seconds.

 | Extra Damage Amount | Mobs | Tag File |
 | :--- | :--- | :--- |